Clemapfel/crisp/docs/system/system.md

 }
 ```

-Try executing [this little program](./system_example.cpp) by modifying ``crisp``s install path for ``load_grayscale_image`` to then test it out.
-You can use the up- and down-arrow keys to change the image the images brightness, revealing the actual content.
+Try executing [this little program](./system_example.cpp) by modifying the resource path for ``load_grayscale_image`` and test it out.
+You can use the up- and down-arrow keys to change the image the image's brightness, revealing the actual content.

 ---
 [[<< Back to Index]](../index.md)